stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

     .build();
 ```

 This code is still quite long-winded but at least is relatively straight-forward.
-We could perhaps make better use of dependency injection but most of the created objects are transient (other than the staging buffer which we explicitly destroy).
+We could perhaps make better use of dependency injection but most of the created objects are transient (other than the staging buffer which is explicitly destroyed).

 ---